John Flett (fashion designer): Early life

-John Flett was from a Jewish background, according to his friend and former "soulmate" John Galliano, who has described Flett as: "the love of his life".
-After studying fashion and textiles at West Sussex College of Design.
-He then moved on to Central Saint Martins (then St Martins), where he studied fashion under Sheilagh Brown.
+John Flett was from a Jewish background, according to his friend and former "soulmate" John Galliano, who has described Flett as "the love of his life".
+After studying fashion and textiles at West Sussex College of Design, he moved on to Central Saint Martins (then St Martins), where he studied fashion under Sheilagh Brown.
 Brown would later say: "When John Flett came for his interview his work was incredible, one of the tutors said not to give him a place as he looked like trouble.
 I replied 'that kind of trouble I love'."

 At Central Saint Martins, Flett was part of a hothouse of talent – both in fashion and the London scene; his early 1980s peer group included not only Galliano, but also Stephen Jones, Darla Jane Gilroy, Sade and Chris Sullivan.

 Flett's work attracted attention and his graduation collection was bought by key names, including Joseph Ettedgui (head of the London-based Joseph retail empire) and by buyers for Bloomingdales in New York.